Knowledge base

 2Left-click.

-To select a row of a table:
+How to select a row in a table:

 1Position the mouse pointer in the left margin in line with the row you want to select.
 The mouse pointer will change to a white arrow that points up and right.